Bedford Divorce Lawyer

 - The next phase is a discussion and discovery period for the spouses to agree on property division, confirmation of separate property, and provisions relating to any children.

 - If this cannot be done, the spouses will likely go to mediation either by agreement or by court order.

 Divorce Mediation in Texas

-The goal of mediation is to attempt to resolve these issues before the matter must go to a trial.
+The goal of divorce mediation is to attempt to resolve these issues before the matter must go to a trial in Bedford, TX.
 Cases that settle at mediation can save both spouses thousands of dollars by avoiding a final trial.

 Any individual who has personally experienced divorce or knows someone who has knows that the dissolution of a marriage is never as simple as just ending the marriage.
 There is much more to divorce than what the spouses themselves even consider.
 A family law attorney knows the always evolving law, the pertinent case law, and has the experience to target issues and deal with them appropriately.
 Our experienced lawyers are the key to protecting your interests.

 In Texas, some spouses may be able to get temporary spousal maintenance while the divorce is pending.
 This is because income during marriage is community property.
 The higher-earning spouse may have to pay the lower-earning spouse some spousal support.
 In most cases, the court seeks to equalize income between the parties while the case is pending.

 Post-divorce alimony or court-ordered spousal support are much more difficult to get in Texas.
 There are a multitude of factors that a court may consider to determine if a spouse should receive spousal support.
 Before a court can even consider spousal support, the parties must have been married for at least 10 years.

 Post-divorce alimony is money that is paid to a former spouse as a result of an agreement between the spouses.
 Alimony is enforced under contract law principles.
 Alimony is also relatively uncommon, but there are cases where one spouse may agree to pay alimony for a limited time.